Whole Person Wellness

 Healing Through Treating the Whole Person

 Traditional medical treatment is embracing whole person treatment, understanding the quick fix is insufficient, shifting from single transactional treatments, to whole person care.
 Doctors finally are widening their views, understanding that acute complaints of sickness point to much deeper causes.
-Instead of treating the symptom, we need to seek the cause and then provide a comprehensive cure.
+Instead of treating the symptom, we need to seek the cause and then give a comprehensive cure.

 According to the World Health Organization (WHO), health is defined as being ‘a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.’
 We can’t experience wellness when our lives are chaotic.
 If we want to be well, we need to treat our whole person, balancing and nurturing the critical components that create wellness.